palette-knife25/reverse-voice-filter/README.md

 1. Keeping all the system as is, but reversing the effect of the soft mask at the inference stage.
 2. Redesigning the dataset, leaving the noise as the target.

+The easiest way to replicate our work would be to run the [reverse_voice_filter.ipynb](https://github.com/palette-knife25/reverse-voice-filter/blob/main/reverse_voice_filter.ipynb).

 ## Envionment Requirements

 Our project was executed on Google Colab.